“Teacher, which is the most important commandment in the law of Moses?”

 We love our families.

 Our families are our greatest gifts, entrusted to us from God for His glory.
 As mothers, our homes are our mission fields.
 We keep our priorities in focus: God, husband, children.
 We know that what we lack, God has in abundance.
 Therefore, we make daily time with God so that He may strengthen our weakness and fill us with the love, grace, and wisdom we need for our husbands and children.
-We make our marriages a priority, understanding that unity between a husband and wife benefit our homes and the kingdom of God.
+We make our marriages a priority, understanding that unity between a husband and wife benefits our homes and the kingdom of God.
 We humbly accept the responsibility to shepherd our children's hearts so that they may bring glory to God and enjoy Him forever.